 Your social media process is a journey your content travels before going live.
 From ideation to creation, review and approval, to publishing.
 Mapping out your social media approval process should include:

 Steps.
 Start by pinpointing the steps each piece of content has to go through before going live.
 Ideation, copywriting, design, review, approval, publish.
-These are just my top of mind but feel free make them your own.
+These are just my top of mind but feel free to make them your own.
 Also, some of them should include intermediary steps.
 Reviewing, for example, is probably a matter of proofreading, checking the design, timeline audit, and so on.
 Break them into smaller steps to ensure nothing is left out.

 People.
 Now grab the people you’ve mapped out earlier and assign them to each step.
 Who’s involved when and why?

 Go-signs.
 You’re almost done.
 All you have to do now is just make sure it’s clear how the content travels from one step to the next.
 What’s the go-sign for each?
 Basically, you have to avoid situations in which content gets stuck in marketing approval processes due to lack of clarity.
 The goal is to build a seamless social media process, so don’t skip this part.
-No matter how “d’ooh” is might feel.
+No matter how “d’ooh” it might feel.

 Think about whose approval is required, and whose is optional.
 Think about boxes rather than people.
 You can have multiple stakeholders on the same level from which you need only one approval.
 If you want to build a seamless content marketing workflow, enroll in our free academy.
 It’s got 20 experts from all over sharing their best insights: